Raichan/clothing-warehouse/README.md

 ## Purpose

 A simple product availability listing app for a fictional clothing warehouse.
-Created as Reaktor's junior application assignment using React, JavaScript and CSS.
+Job application assignment using React, JavaScript and CSS.

 ## Installation